mcandre/unmake/README.md

 `unmake` applies a stricter reading of POSIX syntax than `make -n`.

-In fact, the two checks complement each other. `unmake` checks for portability issues. `make -n` (which usually resolves to an implementation with extended syntax) checks for additional runtime issues.
+In fact, the two checks complement each other. `unmake` checks for syntactic portability issues. `make -n` checks for dry-run runtime issues.

 ## Directory recursion